mrmans0n/smart-location-lib/README.md

 Android library project that intends to use the minimum battery drain possible when used in navigation apps.

+It allows any Android project to smartly control the location sensors usage when using it to access user's location data, using it as a replacement to the system Location APIs.
+The principle behind it is detecting the activity the user is doing (moving in a vehicle, riding a bicycle, walking, running, being still) and based on those results, changing the accuracy for the detection and the sensors used.
+In our case, we will detect if we are moving in a vehicle.

+All this is done to be more battery efficient than the usual location strategies.

+**Supported Android versions**: Android 2.2+

 Getting started
 ---------------